olibols/Steam-Rimworld-Modlist-Scraper/README.md

 ## Quick Start Guide

+### Release
+You can find the built binaries inside the releases tab to the right.
+This will download a single exe which wraps the entire program.
+Use it if you trust me, it's dead simple.

+### Manual
 1. **Install Python:** Download and install [Python 3.9 or higher](https://www.python.org/downloads/)
    - During installation, make sure to check "Add Python to PATH"